-On the east coast of Canada, the province of Newfoundland and Labrador, as it is officially called, is a bit of a contradiction in terms: it's the youngest province—it joined the Confederation in 1949—but its European timeline stretches back to AD 1000, when Vikings made first landfall on the Great Northern Peninsula.
-They assembled a sod hut village at what is now L'Anse aux Meadows National Historic Site, calling their new home Vinland.
+Off the east coast of Canada, the province of Newfoundland and Labrador, as it is officially called, is a bit of a contradiction in terms: it's the youngest province—it joined the Confederation in 1949—but its European timeline stretches back to AD 1000, when Vikings made first landfall on the Great Northern Peninsula.
+They assembled a sod-hut village at what is now L'Anse aux Meadows National Historic Site, calling their new home Vinland.
 They stayed less than 10 years and then disappeared into the mists of history.
-As early as the Vikings were, they were actually preceded by the Maritime Archaic people who lived in the region as long ago as 6,000 years.
+Preceding the Vikings were the Maritime Archaic people who lived in the region as long ago as 6,000 years.
 L'Anse Amour, a 7,500-year-old burial ground in southern Labrador, is the oldest-known cemetery in North America.

 When explorer John Cabot arrived at Bonavista from England in 1497, he reported an ocean so full of fish they could be caught in a basket lowered over the side of a boat.
 Within a decade, St. John's had become a crowded harbor.
 Soon, fishing boats from France, England, Spain, and Portugal vied for a chance to catch Newfoundland's lucrative cod, which would shape the province's history.